 Your agency may request an extension of the award period to receive additional time to implement your award program.
 Such extensions do not provide additional funding.
-Awards may be extended a maximum of 24 months beyond the initial award expiration date.
-Any request for an extension beyond 24 months will be evaluated on a case-by-case basis.
 Only those recipients that can provide a reasonable justification for delays will be granted no-cost extensions.
-Reasonable justifications may include technology implementation delays, training delays, or other circumstances that interrupt the 24 month award funding period.
-An extension allows your agency to compensate for such delays by providing additional time to complete the full 24 months of funding.
 Extension requests must be received prior to the end date of the award.
 2 C.F.R. § 200.308(d)(2).

 Under federal regulations, requests to extend the award period require prior written approval from the COPS Office.
 Without an approved extension, your agency is not permitted to draw down federal funding for costs incurred beyond the official award end date.
-However, if justified, the COPS Office seeks to accommodate reasonable requests for no-cost time extensions in order to fully implement the COPS Office award.
+When justified, the COPS Office will seek to accommodate reasonable requests for no-cost time extensions to fully implement the COPS Office award.

-The COPS Office will contact your agency during the last quarter of the award period to determine whether a nocost time extension is needed; extensions will not be processed prior to 90 days before the award end date.
-Requests to extend the award period must be submitted online and received by the COPS Office before the official award end date.
-Extension requests received after the expiration date will only be considered when the recipient provides justification of extraordinary circumstances; an example of this would be an instance where an unforeseen natural disaster prevented a recipient from requesting an extension.
-Failure to submit a request for a no-cost time extension by the end date may result in the immediate deobligation of any remaining award funds.
+The COPS Office will contact your agency during the last quarter of the award period to determine whether a nocost time extension is needed.
+Requests to extend the award period must be received by the COPS Office before the official award end date.
+Failure to submit a request for a no-cost time extension before the award end date may result in the immediate deobligation of any remaining award funds.
+Please note that the project period of performance will be extended, if necessary, until the deliverable is considered final.
+If the award is set to expire, prior to the final approval of the deliverable, a no-cost extension will be executed for a reasonable amount of time for the recipient to complete the final deliverable.